sandeepganage/SALLOC/README.md

 - Somesh Singh (somesh.singh (at) gmail.com)

-The code is tested on NVIDIA Pascal (GeForce GTX 1080) GPU.

-The source for arena allocator SALLOC is present in the file "salloc.h"

 There is a driver code named "driver.cu" which can be used to test the operations on the vector in the allocator.